WoWAnalyzer/WoWAnalyzer/README.md

 ## Battle for Azeroth

-Battle for Azeroth changes will be applied to the [next](https://github.com/WoWAnalyzer/WoWAnalyzer/tree/next) branch.
-Any changes to this branch will automatically be deployed here: https://next.wowanalyzer.com.
+Battle for Azeroth changes will be applied to the [bfa](https://github.com/WoWAnalyzer/WoWAnalyzer/tree/bfa) branch.
+Any changes to this branch will automatically be deployed here: https://bfa.wowanalyzer.com.

-When you make a pull request for the `next` branch please include it in the title of your PR.
+When you make a pull request for the `bfa` branch please include BFA in the title of your PR.

 ## Contributing